MaurienStroobant/3D-printable-tactile-maps-QGIS/README.md

 ## Overview

 This project provides a complete QGIS model for automatically generating tactile maps suitable for 3D printing.
-It combines geographic data with braille annotations and specialized styles to produce maps that are tangible for visually impaired users.
+It distributes regional data with Braille annotations and styles to produce maps that are tactile for people with visual impairments.

 ### Key Features